cmitsakis/workerpool-go/README.md

 **auto-scaling:**
 If too many jobs are in queue, new workers are started (if available).
-If there are more active workers than needed some workers are stopped.
+If there are more active workers than needed, some workers (and their respective goroutines) are stopped.
 You can disable auto-scaling for CPU intensive tasks.

 **steady-state behavior:**